Actindo-AG/Documentation/Core1Platform/AdministratingCore1/05_EngineRoom.md

 ## Check request statistics

  The request statistics dashlet displays what's going on the current instance.
 It shows the number of internal requests (jobs) and requests executed from a browser.
 Additionally, it shows the number of errors occurred during the request processing.
- The statistic is evaluated per each hour, displayed on a time axis from 00-07 o'clock.
-Depending on the screen size of your device, the displayed period may vary.
+ The statistic is evaluated per each hour.

 #### Prerequisites